 The young warriors’ commitment honored Zeta.
 The Yoruba wounded Sera in the last battle where Zeta lost her arm.
 It would take time for healing.
 She could not fight in that condition.
 She would address that later.

-Zeta cleared her throat, “I am asking for volunteers to help me bring my sister home, I do not expect you to risk your lives out of obligation, this goes far beyond anything you will ever face on earth.
+“I am asking for volunteers to help me bring my sister home.
+You are not expected to risk your lives out of obligation, this goes far beyond anything you will ever face on earth.
 You can speak amongst yourselves to determine what your decision will be.
-I will be at my home, find me there when you decide.”
+I will be at my home.
+Find me there when you decide.”

 “When do we leave,” asked Chera?